homanchou/xr/book/02-Prepare-Workstation.md

 https://elixir-lang.org/install.html

+The link above provides instructions for installing Elixir on various operating systems, so I won't bother repeating the instructions here.
+Find the appropriate guide for your system (if using WSL, use the linux guide).

+#### ASDF a version manager for Elixir/Erlang

-The link provides instructions for various operating system.
-Or alternatively, for slightly more experienced developers I recommend you install Elixir and Erlang using a utility called `asdf` so that you can switch versions or install multiple Elixir versions on your system.
+Alternatively, for slightly more experienced developers you can install Elixir and Erlang using a utility called `asdf` so that you can switch versions or install multiple Elixir versions on your system.

 Read the asdf instructions for installing Erlang and Elixir, they'll have the latest instructions for your system.
 When I tried to install the latest Erlang I had an error regarding wxWidgets and had to do some Googling: https://github.com/asdf-vm/asdf-erlang/issues/203 and had to install some other linux dependencies first.

+#### Verifying Elixir Installation

 Whatever method of installation you choose, if all goes well, you should be able to open up a terminal and check which version of elixir you have installed like this: